Tag: righteousness

 The reality is that almost the entirety of our relationship with God…the entirety of our becoming more like God…is because of God.

-Paul draws baptism and circumcision .
+Paul draws baptism and circumcision together.
 Paul needed his Jewish brethren to understand that baptism was a valid entrance into the of God.
-He also needed the Gentiles to understand that baptism was part of tradition that went back in time, tying them to a tradition and people and God they were only beginning to understand.
+He also needed the Gentiles to understand that baptism was part of that went back in time, tying them to a tradition and people and God they were only beginning to understand.

 ※Reflection※

 • What traditions family, cultural, and/or religious tie you to the past?
-Why is being rooted in the past helpful when going ?
+Why is being rooted in the past helpful when going forward?

-• The majority of traditions/theology (there are outliers) believe in only one baptism for the forgiveness of sins.
+• The majority of church traditions/theology (there are outliers) believe in only one baptism for the forgiveness of sins.
 Why do you think that is?

 ※Prayer※

 God, your word goes to a past we do not fully know.
 Your word also goes forward to a time we cannot see.
-Thank you for the guidance that your word provides us, and may we share the gift of your word to others.
+Thank you for the guidance that your word provides us, and may we the of your word to .
 Amen.

 • Have Hope; Give Hope